andreterceiro/dio-claro-spring--spring-secutiry-jwt/README.md

 Some problems ocurred when creating the `WebSecurityConfig.java` class under the `security` package.
 Please see what I did trying to solve the problem:

 [Video about I am trying to solve some problems in the project](https://youtu.be/lh1DpzejopQ)

+I ercord this [another video](https://youtu.be/3OHM_7OLfvI) about trying to solve the problem.
+As I do not solved the problem, I will not test the final solution.